Azar Ki Ayegi Baraat: Plot

-Azar (Hassan Niazi) is an orphan and he lives with his wealthy paternal uncle, Shoqat Chaudhary (Shehryar Zaidi) and his uncle's wife Saima Chaudhary (Bushra Ansari) in Faisalabad.
-Saima is an obscure fashion designer and she is humorously silly.
+Azar (Hassan Niazi) is an orphan who lives with his wealthy paternal uncle, Nazeer Chaudhary (Shehryar Zaidi) and his uncle's wife, Saima Chaudhary (Bushra Ansari) in Faisalabad.
+Saima is an obscure fashion designer and is humorously silly.
 Shoqat and Saima also have a son, Waqar Chaudhary and a daughter, Dolly.
-Waqar (better known by his nickname Vicky) is studying in London and is secretly married to a Sikh woman, Neetu, over there.
-In fact, Neetu is expecting.
-On the other hand, Dolly is a flirt and she is slightly interested in her cousin, Azar, despite the fact that Azar refused to marry her.
+Waqar (better known by his nickname Vicky) is studying in London and is secretly married to a Sikh woman, Neetu, who is expecting.
+On the other hand, Dolly is a flirt and is interested in her cousin, Azar, even though Azar has refused to marry her.

 Azar is betrothed to Sila (Sarwat Gilani).

 Sila lives in Karachi with her mother, Rabia (Saba Hameed) and her maternal grandmother, Mehr-un-Nisa (Samina Ahmad).
 Mehr-un-Nisa is the head of her family.
 Eight years have passed since the separation of Rabia and Sila's father, Faraz Ahmad (Javed Sheikh).
-Their separation is attributed to misunderstandings, and the sceptical and obstinate nature of Rabia.
+They separated due to misunderstandings, and the sceptical and obstinate nature of Rabia.
 Rabia and Faraz also have another daughter, Ana who is married and detests her father.